Side-On/home-fitness/README.md

 - Profile page
 This is where the user can look at all of their past orders.
 As well as look at their other addresses used when purchasing their items.

-- Select a delivery address at the checkout and autofill A user can have more than one delivery address.
-And to save them from having to enter a new one each time, this feature will save it for them for later use.

 - Shopping bag - Updated whenever a new product is selected.
 This appears in the top right of the screen and shows the user what's currently in the shopping bag.
 It also shows a small image of what the product is, and what the running total is.

 - Emails - Sent whenever a new user signs up to confirm. another is sent whenever an order has been made.
 This is to give users a record of whatever they've previously ordered.

 - Admin - section of the site where the site owner can look at users emails, addresses etc. Admin can also add remove and edit new products, including adding images.

--
+- Navbar - Located at the top of the pages throughout the site.
+This had a logo to take the user back to the home page.
+A search bar for users to search for products by name, brand name, category and description.

+- Account logo -Takes the user to their account.
+If they aren't signed in, the dropdown menu on the logo will give options to register or login.

+- Basket - This shows the user how much is in there basket, and the total cost of what they have in there.
+Clicking on this shows the user the contents, and show a button to take them to the checkout to update or pay for their items.

+- Fit Tips - Page for users to share any workout tips or ideas to other users.
+This allows a logged in user to select which item they want to leave a tip about.
+User must be authorised and logged in to leave a fit tip.

+## Features to implement

+- Multiple addresses - Select a delivery address at the checkout and autofill.
+A user can have more than one delivery address.
+And to save them from having to enter a new one each time, this feature will save it for them for later use.

+- Change password - Update the profile to allow the user to update their password.

+- More in depth categorisation - Better ways of sorting products like, most expensive first, or most reviewed etc.

 ## Wireframes

 <br>